5The application process

 Step 7 – Wait for your application to be processed

-Step 8 – Enter Canada with your WHP
+Step 8 – Enter Canada

-You usually have 12 months to travel to Canada and meet a border officer who will issue the work permit.
-You will need to show your passport (which must be valid for the entire duration of your stay in Canada), your Port of Entry (POE) Letter of Introduction, a proof of funds and a proof of health insurance.
+You usually have 12 months to travel to Canada and meet with a border officer who will issue the work permit.
+You will need to show your passport (which must be valid for the entire duration of your stay in Canada), your POE Letter of Introduction, proof of funds (CA$2,500) and proof of health insurance for the duration of your stay.

 Step 9 – Apply for a SIN to work legally in Canada